 EJR aims to reflect the benefits of diversification in this Methodology.
-However, if using a simple Loan to Value (LTV) approach (addressed in EJR's core Methodology), indicates a greater level of credit quality, EJR will typically more heavily weight the LTV approach.
+However, if using a simple Loan to Value (LTV) approach (addressed in EJR's core Methodology), indicates a greater level of credit quality, EJR will typically primarily use the LTV approach.
+Note, EJR may adjust the value mentioned above based on volatility, marketability, and general liquidity of the assets from which value is derived.